-External Examiners' reports relating to this programme will be shared with student representatives at the Teaching and Learning Committee, where details of any actions carried out by the School in response to the External Examiners' comments will be discussed.
+External Examiners' reports relating to this programme will be shared with student representatives at the Teaching and Learning Committee, where details of any actions carried out by the Department in response to the External Examiners' comments will be discussed.
 Students should contact their student representatives if they require any further information about External Examiners' reports or the process for considering them.

-5.10 The School Board
+5.10 The Departmental Forum

-The School Board meets several times each year and provides a forum for the discussion of any matter relevant to the school, including teaching.
-All full-time members of the academic staff are members of the Board.
-Representatives of students, technical staff and administration staff attend meetings of the Board.
+The Departmental Forum meets several times each year and provides an opportunity to discuss any matter relevant to the department, including teaching.
+All full-time members of the academic staff are members of the Forum.
+Representatives of students, technical staff and administration staff attend meetings of the Forum.